msalemor/llm-use-cases/cost-savings.md

 - This is particularly important maybe after extracting text from documents like PDFs.
 - Example package:
   - [GPT Trim](https://pypi.org/project/gptrim/)
+- Solutions heavy on RAG might benefit in the LLMLingua compression technique: microsoft/LLMLingua: To speed up LLMs' inference and enhance LLM's perceive of key information, compress the prompt and KV-Cache, which achieves up to 20x compression with minimal performance loss. (github.com)

 ### Monitor the Completions